The Wort Jackson Hole

 Anna Northeast (Staff)

 The Wort, it seems, is part of Jackson Holes furniture.
 With a fascinating history that I wont divulge too much (youll have to read all about it yourself on the hotels history walk around its inner hallways) you feel like youre really living the Jackson Hole life when you stroll in through the doors.
-If you want to be right in the center of town, this is your place.
+If you want to be right in the centre of town, this is your place.
 You can forget the car for a day or two and enjoy the charming streets of Jackson by foot.
 There is a slight downside to this as there can be street noise, however, there are better locations within the hotel to be accommodated where you can be assured of a quiet night and we know where they are!